 In this section we introduce our Lightweight EA method (LEAP) and the key technology concepts required for supporting agile EA development.

-The motivation for developing a method to support EA is driven from our knowledge and experience of the prevailing EA methods, namely that existing methods are large, cumbersome, lacking agility and not based on well-defined concepts.
-Where existing methods have used modelling languages such as Archimate they are constrained by orthodox layering approaches (business layer, functional layer, deployment layer and so on).
-The layers prevent rigorous equivalence modelling in order to identify changes and new additions to an EA.
-Because of its simplicity, our proposed method may utilize existing techniques and approaches as appropriate.
+As we indicated in section, the motivation for developing a method to support EA was driven from our knowledge and experience of the prevailing EA methods, namely that existing methods were large, cumbersome, lacking agility and not based on well-defined concepts.
+Where methods have used modeling languages such as Archimate, the methods by being constrained by orthodox layering approaches (business layer, functional layer, deployment layer and so on), the layers prevented rigorous equivalence modeling in order to identify changes and new additions to an EA.
+The method in its simplicity also utilizes existing techniques and approaches as appropriate.

-Figure 1 shows an overview of our proposed method.
-Consistent with most approaches to EA methods where there is need to describe As Is and To Be models, there are two streams of activity, which converge at key stages.
-The to-be analysis stream includes activities to Model Requirements.
-We do not prescribe how you might wish to derive the requirements in order to produce a model of requirements but as our method is based on UML, models will include artefacts such as business information models, process models and business use case models.
-Existing method approaches such as Catalysis [7] and its derivatives [4] could be used for developing information models whilst recommended approaches for process modelling could include Ould's approach [14].
+The figure below provides an overview of our proposed method.
+Consisting with most approaches to EA methods where there is need to describe As Is and To Be models, there are two streams of activity which converge at key stages.
+The "To Be" analysis stream includes activities to Model Requirements.
+We do not prescribe how you might wish to derive the requirements in order to produce a model of requirements but as our method is based on UML, models will include artifacts such as business information models, process models and business use case models.
+Existing method approaches such as Catalysis [6] and its derivatives [4]could be used for developing information models whilst recommended approaches for process modeling could include Ould's approach [13].

-In parallel to the Model Requirements step, the activities in the Collate Physical Architecture step will bring together existing descriptions of systems and their configurations.
-Our experience of such descriptions is largely pictorial based documentation captured using drawing tools such as PowerPoint.
+In parallel to the Model Requirements step, the activities in the Collate Physical Architecture stage will bring together existing descriptions of systems and their configurations.
+Our experience of such descriptions are large pictorial based documentation captured using drawing tools such as Powerpoint.
 A key output of this stage is a description of the systems that exist in the organization.
-We recommend capturing the description of each system as a UML Component to aid the migration to later stages of the method.
-Again, the method does not prescribe modelling approaches; it leaves it to the practitioner to determine how to produce the required artefacts.
+We recommend capturing the description of each system as UML Component to aid the migration to later stages of the method.
+Again, the method does not prescribe new approaches, it leaves it to the practitioner to determine how to produce the artifacts required.

 The Configure Physical Architecture step is an agile and simple way of slicing a description of an EA to determine what system components are likely to be impacted by emerging requirements.
-Techniques that can be used to support this impact analysis include use case maps [3].
+Techniques that can be used to support this impact analysis includes use case maps[3].
 A use case map is simply a trace of path of causal sequences of events across a set of system components representing an EA.
 The events are triggered by a business use case identified in the Model Requirements step.
-Alternative approaches that could be used in this step could be the use of CRC to help identify those system components are (collaboratively) that responsible for delivering a business use case [19].
-The key output from this activity is an artefact expressed in system components that includes all the EA system elements that will be subject to some impact as a result of the emerging requirements.
+Alternative approaches that could be used in this step could be the use of CRC to help identify those system components that are (collaboratively) responsible for delivering a business use case[18].
+The key output from this activity is an artifact expressed in system components that includes all the EA system elements that will be subject to some impact as a result of the emerging requirements.